 Need Help Understanding Fault After a Reading Car Accident?

 Figuring out who is at fault in a car accident in Reading, PA, involves more than just looking at the damage.
-It means considering what each driver did, the evidence, and how the insurance company views the situation.
+It means considering each driver’s actions, the evidence, and the insurance company’s view of the situation.

 If it is unclear who is at fault or there is a dispute, talking to a lawyer who can review the evidence can really help.